GenomeDK/genomedk-docs/content/news/2025-06-09-newsletter-july-2025/index.md

 [extra]
 published = false
+highlight = true
+illustration = "Uniparken_IJ_195-preview.jpg"
 +++

-As summer settles in, we’d like to share a few important updates and announcements from the GenomeDK platform, including:
+As summer settles in, we’d like to share a few important updates and announcements from GenomeDK, including:

 * HPC review process at AU: we need your support!
 * 10 PB storage expansion now in production and available to all users.
-* All DeIC projects GenomeDK end on April 1, 2024.
+* All DeIC projects GenomeDK end on April 1, 2026.
 * GenomeDK and DST collaborating to enable researchers to access DST data on GenomeDK.

 Thank you for being part of the GenomeDK community.
 We wish you a great summer!